openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

       Display.(PointerInteractionImpl in _B39DD7E7F85F24DF4F7212BCFE28692F).pointerInteraction(_: __C.UIPointerInteraction, styleFor: __C.UIPointerRegion) -> __C.UIPointerStyle? in PointerInteraction.o
 ```

 Symbols about pointer interactions can't be found by linker.
 I don't know the real reason behind it.
 It may be an issue of Xcode or buck may generate some incorrect project files.
-My fix is to comment out the code using pointer interactions inside [submodules/Display/Source/PointerInteraction.swift](https://github.com/openaphid/Telegram-iOS/blob/main/submodules/Display/Source/PointerInteraction.swift#L44) as I'm not going to test the feature on simulator.
+My fix is to comment out the code using pointer interactions inside [submodules/Display/Source/PointerInteraction.swift](https://github.com/openaphid/Telegram-iOS/blob/main/submodules/Display/Source/PointerInteraction.swift#L44) as I'm not going to test the feature in Simulator.

 ```diff
 diff --git a/submodules/Display/Source/PointerInteraction.swift b/submodules/Display/Source/PointerInteraction.swift